-Methods for doing this have only recently been developed and not often used.
+Methods for combining fixed effects with cross-lagged models have only recently been developed and not often used (outside of economics).

 3. Ability to study the effect of a "treatment" on the trajectory of an outcome (or, equivalently, the change in a treatment effect over time).